Rowville railway line

 The Rowville railway line is a proposed extension to the suburban rail network of Melbourne, Australia.
 The line was first proposed by the 1969 Melbourne Transportation Plan, and a variety of studies have been conducted into its feasibility and possible routes, but no construction work has been undertaken.

-Major obstacles to the line's construction include the proposed connection to the existing Dandenong corridor, one of the busiest in Melbourne, and the lack of a protected reservation in which to build the line.
-As a consequence, various alternative proposals for providing mass public transport to the Rowville area have also been proposed, although none have yet been constructed.
+Major obstacles to the line's construction include the proposed connection to the existing Dandenong corridor and the lack of a protected land reservation in which to build the line.
+As a consequence, various alternative proposals for providing public transport to the Rowville area have also been put forward.

 Background

 Rowville is a primarily residential suburb of Melbourne approximately 27 km from the Central Business District.
 It forms part of the City of Knox local government area.
 The main Clayton campus of Monash University is nearby, designated as a major suburban employment cluster in the Melbourne 2030 development plan.

 Stations on the Lilydale, Glen Waverley and Dandenong lines are within 6–7 km of Rowville and the university, but the area is described by local residents as a "black hole" for public transport due to a lack of coordinated or high-frequency bus services.